croaker8/fleetyards-export/README.md

 Edit the export-field-list file and add # at beginning of line to exclude specific fields from the CSV output.

 ## Usage
-Usage show if -h or --help argument is supplied:
+Usage show if -h or --help argument is supplied.
+Arguments -u and -p are required.

     fleetyards-export is a tool for exporting hanger data from fleetyards.net